 - Use toxic aerosol finishes & chemicals only outdoors, or with adequate in-shop ventilation.

 - Regularly maintain and adjust your tools to minimize potential problems; check for proper lubrication; check belt tightness; leave tool & blade guards in place.

 - Always wear personal eye, hearing and dust protection.

 - Remove watches, bracelets and rings.

-- Do not wear gloves, sleeves below the elbow, or loose-fitting clothing; tie back long hair.
+- Do not wear gloves, or sleeves below the elbow, or loose-fitting clothing.

-- Do not use fabrics, cloths or rags near rotating tools – paper towels are safer.
+- Never use fabrics, cloths or rags near rotating tools – paper towels are safer.

-- Do not hold work by hand when drilling; secure all work with clamps or vises.
+- Never hold work in your bare hands when drilling – secure all work with clamps or vises.

 We highly value your membership in the Woodworkers Guild of Georgia and want to foster safe practices among our members.
-On request, our Membership Director will provide all members with a basic safety equipment package.
+On request, our Membership Director can provide members with a very basic safety equipment package.
 Our Patron Sponsors offer a wide variety of safety equipment similar to examples shown on this page.